This guide covers:

 If you are the MLRO and you know or suspect a money laundering offence then you must submit a suspicious activity report (SAR) to the National Crime Agency.

 However, you should not submit a SAR if the information giving rise to your suspicion or knowledge is covered by legal professional privilege (LPP), unless the crime/fraud exception to LPP applies.
-For further information on submitting a SAR see Chapters 6 and 9 of the Anti-money laundering guidance for the legal sector.
+For further information on submitting a SAR, see chapter 11 of the anti-money laundering guidance for the legal sector.

 Land Registry property fraud line